Weight Loss after Stroke with Dr. Jonathan Colter.

 Dr. Jonathan Colter 47:23

 And after I finish a workout, my body is completely at rest.
 So is my mind the way I do it.
 So we each have to find our own thing that creates physical and emotional relaxation.
 Outside of food once you do that, food becomes utilized for what it’s intended for.
 Nutrition and information for the body to live on.

 Information for the body to live on.
 Let’s go into that a little bit.
 What do you mean by that?

-Well, nutrition literally tell cells in our body, what to do.
+Well, nutrition literally tells cells in our body, what to do.
 A lot of times There’s a new word that’s kind of jumping out there called epigenetics.
-And what this is that we’re now learning that even though people may be predisposed to various conditions, including cancer, because of genetic makeup, will learning that genes can be turned on and off.
+And what this is that we’re now learning that even though people may be predisposed to various conditions, including cancer, because of genetic makeup, will learn that genes can be turned on and off.

 And the number one force for doing this is food.
 So by providing the proper food intake, we can literally block a lot of these genetic predispositions and take our bodies down a path of health versus a path of disease.
 So this is where information comes in.

 You know, tumor growth, that tumor starts directing the body to grow blood vessels to it because a cancerous lesion can only get so big and we’re talking about millimeters um, Once it gets to that size, it must create its own source of blood.

 So there’s a whole Neo Genesis a whole Neo vascular Genesis that occurs that brings blood to this cancer.
 These foods I’m talking about interfere with this process.
 So this is how you can have cancer all the time.

 People don’t realize our bodies when our immune systems are healthy, which food is a huge component of.
 We basically identify cancerous and precancerous lesions and combat them effectively with healthy immune systems.

 Dr. Jonathan Colter 49:34